RiceD2KLab/TCH_CardiacSignals_F20/src/models/README.md

 ## Plots

-- `reconstructed_plots.py` - Contains code to recreate plot showing the difference between the original and reconstructed heartbeats for a single patient
+- `reconstructed_plots.py` - Contains code to recreate plot showing the difference between the original and reconstructed heartbeats for a single patient (before running make sure the intermediate data has been generated)